 The Half Marathoners, Ultra Half Marathoners, and the 14km runners go right, down to Annadale on their way to the Peterhof from the Ridge.
 A continuous descent of 4 km later they see the green golf range and the army museum, and then come face to face with the incredibly steep climb back up - of 1km.
 Don't even attempt running up - you will needlessly tire yourself out for the latter part of the run.
 Back up to the Vidhan Sabha and right, past the lawns of the Peterhof and then descend down and go past the Indian Institute of Advanced Studies and onwards past the ITI and close to the HP University- A U turn back, with a descent and then a steady ascent back up to the Ridge.
 Much walking will be needed and those who have acclimatized well for the altitude will be better off.
 Walk a lot.

-With 14km over you reach the ridge and the most grueling long climb is over.
+With 13km over you reach the ridge and the most grueling long climb is over.

-Then starts the 7 km circumference of Jakhu hill - Clarke's Hotel - Oak Over - The CM's Residence, then the Governors Residence, then onto Forest Hill Road to Bede's Chowk.
+Then starts the 8 km circumference of Jakhu hill for the half marathoners with the tough steep climb to Jakhu for the Ultra Half runners.- Clarke's Hotel - Oak Over - The CM's Residence, then the Governors Residence, then onto Forest Hill Road to Bede's Chowk.
 Then on the main circular road for 50m and a steep climb on the left takes you up towards Indus Hospital.
 It is advisable to walk on this stretch too.
 Then it levels off at Upper Sanjhauli and you can relax with a descent down past the IGMC, Lakkad Bazar and a finish at the Ridge, near the Church.
 The Ultra half marathoners will do a ~2km climb from the top of the Indus climb, to go to the base of Jakhu temple and then run 2km down to do ~4km more than a half marathon as they then follow the remaining half marathon route.

 Do not carry anything in your hands and be watchful of the monkeys on this stretch.
 We will have volunteers here too